measurement-kit/measurement-kit/doc/api/http/request.md

 # HISTORY

 The `request` module appeared in MeasurementKit 0.2.0.
-Support for calling JSON APIs was added in MK v0.7.0.